Merritt Wever

 Merritt Carmen Wever (born August 11, 1980) is an American actress.
+Known for her roles on stage and screen, she has received three Primetime Emmy Awards as well as nominations for an Actor Award, two Critics' Choice Television Awards and a Golden Globe Award.

+Wever started her career in independent film before turning to television.
+She went on to win three Primetime Emmy Awards for her playing an earnest student turned nurse in the Showtime dramedy series Nurse Jackie (2009–2015), a strong-willed widow in the Netflix western miniseries Godless (2017), and an EMT worker in the Apple TV+ drama series Severance (2025).
+She was Emmy-nominated for her roles in the Netflix limited series Unbelievable (2019), the Hulu miniseries Tiny Beautiful Things (2023), and the HBO period drama series The Gilded Age (2026).

-Wever has had supporting roles in several television series, including the Showtime television series Nurse Jackie (2009–2015), Godless (2017), and Unbelievable (2019).
-She has played recurring roles on series such as Studio 60 on the Sunset Strip (2006–2007), New Girl (2013), The Walking Dead (2015–2016), and Severance (2025).
-She also played supporting roles in several films, including Michael Clayton (2007), Birdman (2014), Welcome to Marwen (2018) and Marriage Story (2019).
+She is also known for her recurring roles in shows such as Studio 60 on the Sunset Strip (2006–2007), New Girl (2013), and The Walking Dead (2015–2016) as well as a leading role in the HBO series Run (2020).
+She has taken supporting roles in films such as Michael Clayton (2007), Tiny Furniture (2010), Birdman (2014), Welcome to Marwen (2018), Marriage Story (2019), and Primetime (2026).

-Wever has won three Primetime Emmy Awards: Outstanding Supporting Actress in a Comedy Series for Nurse Jackie, Outstanding Supporting Actress in a Limited Series or Movie for Godless, and Outstanding Guest Actress in a Drama Series for Severance.
-She was nominated for the Golden Globe Award for Best Actress – Miniseries or Television Film for Unbelievable.

-Early life
+Early life and education

 Merritt Carmen Wever was born on August 11, 1980 in Manhattan, New York City.
 She was conceived using a sperm donor and raised by her mother, Georgia.
 Her mother is from Texas, and is a feminist and political activist.

 Wever graduated from Fiorello H. LaGuardia High School and Sarah Lawrence College.